mugenmelon/mugenmelon.github.io/_posts/2025-08-04-improving-program-flow.md

 if (GetAttackPower(OwnerActor, AttackPower))
 ```

-Read it out loud.
-"If get attack power".
-It really doesn't *sound* right, does it?
+Read it aloud: "If get attack power."
+The grammar is awkward and makes it harder to follow.
 A better approach is to encode the unreliability of the function in its name:

 ```cs